 To understand how genes affect the brain, body, and behavior and translate this understanding into new ways to help individuals with autism and associated neurodevelopmental disorders.

-The research team at Holland Bloorview Kids Rehabilitation Hospital is developing a system to help youth with concussion return to their sport life (return-to-play).
+The research team at Holland Bloorview Kids Rehabilitation Hospital is developing a system to help youth and young adults with concussion return to their sport life (return-to-play).
 We would like you to test the system, R2Play and get your feedback so we can understand the value and challenges associated with this system.